timklapdor/uimagine-website/_events/lunch-and-learn-learning-analytics.md

     In the Q&A segment you will not only have the chance to ask questions of Ian and Kath, but you can suggest your own visualisations or data you’d like to see to help examine and improve your teaching and your students’ learning.
   presenters:
   - name: Kath Herbert
-    position: 'Lecturer in Learning and Teaching, Faculty of Arts and Education '
+    position: 'Lecturer in Learning and Teaching, Faculty of Arts and Education'
   - name: Ian Holder
     position: Adaptive Learning and Teaching Analyst
   start: 2018-06-28 12:30:00 +1000